michaelssavage/plantbassd/posts/fresh-juice/raw-voltage-25-5-22.md

 LeBlonde’s entry sees an ‘Upturned’ electro groove as the dust settles from the dark electro feels that have dominated the majority of the release.
 Costa’s closing drone electro styled ‘Gear System’ journeys through the barren wasteland that Raw Voltage has left behind after 17 tracks that rock all systems to the core.

 Ovelha Trax maintain a clear theme on Raw Voltage that coughs up a plethora of hard-nosed electro and ghetto tech tracks, channeling the darker angles throughout.
-An impressive gathering of global producers that merge together seemingly, giving an almost mixable feel to the compilation for the duration.
+An impressive gathering of global producers that merge together seamlessly, giving an almost mixable feel to the compilation for the duration.

 Raw Voltage V/A is available to buy and stream now, and in true Ovelha Trax fashion, they have already landed another release this month with Bicycle Ride’s ‘Distorted Wheels’ (see here: [Bicycle Ride - Distorted Wheels | Ovelha Trax](https://ovelhatrax.bandcamp.com/album/bicycle-ride-distorted-wheels-3) ).